robotology/robotology-superbuild/README.md

 ## MATLAB
 Support for this dependency is enabled by the `ROBOTOLOGY_USES_MATLAB` CMake option.

+**Warning: differently from other optional dependencies, MATLAB is a commercial product that requires a license to be used.**

+### System Dependencies
+If MATLAB is not installed on your computer, install it following the instruction in https://mathworks.com/help/install/ .
+Once you installed it, make sure that the directory containing the `matlab` executable is present in the `PATH` of your system, as [CMake's FindMatlab module](https://cmake.org/cmake/help/v3.5/module/FindMatlab.html) relies on this to find MATLAB.

+**Note: tipically we assume that a user that selects the `ROBOTOLOGY_USES_MATLAB` also has Simulink installed in his computer.
+If this is not the case, you can enable the advanced CMake option `ROBOTOLOGY_NOT_USE_SIMULINK` to compile all the subprojects that depend on MATLAB, but disable the subprojecs that depend on Simulink (i.e. the
+[WB-Toolbox](https://github.com/robotology/WB-Toolbox) ) if you have enabled the `ROBOTOLOGY_ENABLE_DYNAMICS` CMake options.**

 ### Configuration
 If [MATLAB](mathworks.com/products/matlab/) is installed on your computer, the robotology-superbuild